ModiaSim/ModiaResult.jl/docs/src/internal/AbstractLinePlotInterface.md

-# Abstract Plot Interface
+# Abstract Line Plot Interface

 ```@meta
 CurrentModule = ModiaPlot_PyPlot
 ```

-This chapter documents the *abstract plot interface* for which an implementation has to be provided, in order that the corresponding plot package can be used from the functions of ModiaResult.
+This chapter documents the *abstract line plot interface* for which an implementation has to be provided, in order that the corresponding plot package can be used from the functions of ModiaResult to provide line plots in a convenient way.

 For every plot package `XXX.jl` an interface package `ModiaPlot_XXX.jl` has to be provided that implements the following functions (with exception of `plot`, all other functions